publiccodenet/about/activities/member-relations/index.md

 # Member relations

-These are all the activities, documents, guides and templates for member relations:
+These are the activities, documents, and templates used for member relations:

 * [Expression of Interest template](expression-of-interest.md)
 * [Founding Membership Proposal template](founding-membership-proposal.md)